 - A minimum of 60 minutes of physical activity is necessary for the kids.
 They can take up to any sport, outdoor games or cycling, swimming, running or dancing.

-Identifying obesity in kids as early as possible helps cut down these side effects.
+Identifying obesity in kids as early as possible help cut down these side effects.
 BMI for kids is calculated using weight and height considering their age, puberty and growth period.
-A certified healthcare professional is the right person to identify your kid as obese or overweight kid.
+A certified healthcare professional is a right person to identify your kid as an obese or overweight kid.

 Sample diet plan: (moderate carbohydrate and fat, high protein)